 Annexation, growth, and City of Seattle regulations

-Mr. Copestick may have thought that everything was “finished” as of annexation in 1953, including street work on the arterial 35th Ave NE, but after his building was built in 1956-1957, City regulations and street work began to affect it.
+Mr. Copestick may have thought that everything was “finished” as of annexation of most of Wedgwood in 1953, including street work on the arterial 35th Ave NE, but after his building was built in 1956-1957, City regulations and street work began to affect it.

 Mr. Copestick disputed the City of Seattle regulations about business signage and he filed an appeal which he ultimately won.
 He also protested the further widening of 35th Ave NE, which would cut into his property in front of his building.